-This is the softest gluten-free Dutch oven bread you will ever find!
+This is the softest Gluten-Free Dutch Oven Bread you will ever make!
 The crust softens after cooling making slicing a breeze.
 Eggs and milk make the bread rich and flavorful!
-You can make this bread vegan if needed (see instructions).
+This is a quicker version of my soft & fluffy gluten-free sourdough loaf.

 Jump to:

-- Oil - contributes to the soft crust, the texture of the crumb, and the overall flavor.
-You can use sunflower, coconut, avocado, olive, or any other oil.
+- Oil - You can use sunflower, coconut, avocado, olive, or any other neutral seed or vegetable oil.

 - Instant yeast - I don't recommend active dry yeast because you need to activate it before use.